xp44mm/Notebook/F#/Programming with Objects.md

     abstract BoundingBox : Rectangle
 ```

 Here you use the keyword abstract to define the member signatures for this type, indicating that the implementation of the member may vary from value to value.
-Also note that IShape isn’t concrete; it’s neither a record nor a discriminated union or class type.
-It doesn’t have any constructors and doesn’t accept any arguments.
-This is how F# infers that it’s an object interface type.
+Also note that IShape isn't concrete; it's neither a record nor a discriminated union or class type.
+It doesn't have any constructors and doesn't accept any arguments.
+This is how F# infers that it's an object interface type.

 ### Implementing Object Interface Types Using Object Expressions